Standard Basque: Usage

-In the 21st century, almost all texts in Basque are published in the standard variety, i.e. administrative texts, education textbooks, media publications, literature texts, etc.
+In the 21st century, almost all texts in Basque are published in the standard variety, i.e. administrative texts, education textbooks, media publications, literary texts, etc.

 The most widely used ISO 639-2 code is the EU code that always refers to standard Basque.
 ISO 639-3 code is EUS.
 The Eu-ES and Eu-FR codes have also been used, but the standard Basque used in Spain and France forms just one language, and most software translators prefer the EU code.

 Currently the standard form of the language is widely used in education.
-In the Basque Autonomous Community and in the north of peninsular Navarre Standard Basque is the most widely used working language.
+In the Basque Autonomous Community and in the north of peninsular Navarre, Standard Basque is the most widely used working language.
 In the French Basque Country, Basque is used in several ikastolas and in one lyceum, but its use lags far behind French, the only official language of France.

 Nowadays all school materials and all the written productions of teachers and students are always written in the standard form of Basque.

-Different university studies are currently offered in (Standard) Basque at some universities in Spain, France and USA.
+Different university studies are currently offered in (standard) Basque at some universities in Spain, France and the USA.